“Hallelujah!, the Faith and Character dorm just had two more pass the GED test. It has been working and most of the inmates are passing.”

 Raise GED Graduation Rates

 The Intelligent Tutoring System’s diagnostic tests differentiate and adapt to each student to determine the student’s functional skill level across several strands of learning in reading, language arts, and mathematics.
-New Century’s reports, such as the Diagnostic Profile, help teachers to understand the individual strengths and skill deficits of each student, even if they are as low as 1st or 2nd grade.
+New Century’s reports, such as the Diagnostic Profile, help teachers to understand the individual strengths and skill deficits of each student, even if they are functioning as low as Kindergarten equivalent.

 Highly Individualized Instruction

 Individualized assessments are embedded in the individualized lesson path after every few lessons.
-Using the data from these tests, the software electronically adjusts instruction as students advance.
+Using the data from these tests, and from assessments at the end of lessons, the software electronically adjusts instruction as students advance.
 Students mastering a learning objective quickly are directed into lessons with higher levels of complexity and to new skills.
 For those adults who struggle, the Intelligent Tutoring System provides additional developmental lessons with scaffolding content to help re-build skills to mastery of the learning objective.
 The data is also used by the program to generate automatic reporting that helps teachers and adult learners monitor developing progress.

 Standards Aligned Curriculum and Life Skills

-New Century prescribes individualized content correlated to Common Core State Standards and GED Assessment Targets.
+New Century prescribes individualized content correlated to Common Core State Standards.
 New Century’s curriculum uses examples from science, history, and geography to build cross-curricular subject knowledge while also delivering age appropriate content for older students struggling with lower level skills.
 Reading for Living lessons teach applications of reading for everyday life skills, such as completing forms and preparing a resume.